Crave Fishbar is proud to be the first 100% sustainable seafood restaurant in NYC.

 Download the Seafood Watch App: The Monterey Bay Aquarium’s Seafood Watch App provides a super-easy way to crosscheck the available fish on restaurant menus or in the market.
 The program rates all species in three easy-to-digest categories: Seafood Watch best choices, good alternatives, and species to avoid.

-Ask for Sustainable Seafood: When you’re ordering at a restaurant or shopping at your local market, ask if the products they carry are sustainable.
+Ask for Sustainable Seafood: When you’re ordering at a restaurant or shopping at your local fish market, ask if the products they carry are sustainable.
 Voicing your interest in sustainable products will encourage management to purchase sustainable options.

 Commit to Only Buying and Consuming Sustainable Seafood: The most powerful thing you can do is commit to eating only sustainable seafood and supporting businesses that sell sustainable seafood.
 As a consumer, you have the power to put your money to work by supporting the causes you care about.